mariliafranco/farm-management-challenge/README.md

 # Farm Management App

 The main goal of this application is to register and manage farms with their associated crop productions.
-It is based on creating and deleting farms with nested crops production, while listing from the most recent to the oldest.
+It is based on creating and deleting farms with nested crop productions, while listing from the most recent to the oldest.

 ## Features

-_Create a Farm:_ Add a new farm with details including name, land area, unit of measure, address, and associated crop productions.
+`_Create a Farm:_` Add a new farm with details including name, land area, unit of measure, address, and associated crop productions.

-_Delete a Farm:_ Remove an existing farm by its unique identifier.
+`_Delete a Farm:_` Remove an existing farm by its unique identifier.

-_List Farms:_ Display all farms, ordered from the most recent to the oldest based on their creation date.
+`_List Farms:_` Display all farms, ordered from the most recent to the oldest based on their creation date.

 ## Technologies Used